The tasks performed by a dental assistant are varied. Here are a few of the things a dental assistant does.

 That’s a tough question to answer because it varies from student to student.
 We recommend that students not work while in the dental assisting program.
 Aside from the approximately 25 hours per week you will spend in lectures, labs and clinics, there will be times you will need to spend doing additional lab work.
 Also, you will need sufficient study and rest time.
 While we recommend you not work, we realize that it is simply not financially feasible for some students not to have an income while in the program.
 If you MUST work, try to limit your hours to no more than 10 hours per week – less if possible.
 And, try to find a job that allows you flexibility in scheduling.

 Coastal Carolina Community College is committed to the principle that class attendance is an essential part of its educational program.
 The dental assisting department follows the attendance policy outlined in the College Catalog.
-Instructors administratively drop students who miss more than 12.5% (two weeks) of class hours.
+Instructors administratively drop students who miss more than 6.25% (one week) of class hours.
 Please read the College Catalog’s listed policies on reinstatement and hearings.

 Yes.
 Dental assistants are dental health professionals and their attire and appearance should reflect this.
 Complete guidelines are located in the Policies and Procedures Manual found in the Current Students section of this web page.
 Briefly, dental assisting students must wear clean, pressed scrubs, gowns, and clean clinic shoes when working in the clinic.
 Hair must be secured away from the face.
 Students are not allowed to wear earrings or have visible body piercing.
 The only jewelry allowed is a watch and engagement ring and/or wedding band.
 When working aboard Camp Lejeune no hand jewelry is allowed.